RRSPs RRIFs and TFSAs -> In kind withdrawals

-The amount recorded for the withdrawal (before deducting any applicable withholding taxes) will be the cost basis of the stock, to be used for determining the capital gain or loss on disposal when the stock is sold at some time in the future.
+The amount recorded for the withdrawal (excluding the amount of any applicable withholding taxes) will be the cost basis of the stock, to be used for determining the capital gain or loss on disposal when the stock is sold at some time in the future.

 RRSP in Kind Withdrawals